lilarin/lilarin/README.md

-# NO MERCY.
-GLORY TO THE HEROES OF UKRAINE!!!
+# GLORY TO THE HEROES OF UKRAINE!!!
 [![IMAGE ALT TEXT](https://i.imgur.com/GFVyfi9.png)](https://youtu.be/R9VRSd8rCyI "NO MERCY.
 GLORY TO THE HEROES OF UKRAINE!!!")